This article has been updated to include new information as of 20 January 2022.

 For a quick and easy three-step process, simply go to your location, click “Add UTM Tracking,” then “Use Recommended” and hit “Apply”.
 Provided that you don’t have any pending edits, your edited URL will go live almost instantly.

-Be sure to sign up to the DigitalMaas Platform to be able to use this feature to manage Google My Business easier.
+Be sure to sign up to the DigitalMaas Platform to be able to use this feature to manage Google Business Profile easier.

 - Website link and CTA button